lytics/toolbucket/orderedtask/Readme.md

 		for {
 			select {
 			//When you read and write into the pool from the same go routine, you run the risk of a deadlock
-			//  by over producing and deadlocking on a channel blocking.
-To prevent this pool provides a
+			//  by over producing and deadlocking on a channel wait.
+To prevent this, the pool provides a
 			//  semaphore for your convenient.
-This should be non-blocking unless the producers are after than
-			//  your consumers.
-			//
-			//  pool.AquireTicket() blocks if the enqueue channel becomes full
+			//  pool.AquireTicket() blocks if the enqueue channel is full
-			//  pool.ReleaseTicket() signals enqueues that a resource has been returned too the pull. case <-pool.AquireTicket():
+			//  pool.ReleaseTicket() signals enqueue that space in the enqueue channel is available. case <-pool.AquireTicket():
 				event := <-kafkaconsumer.Events():
 				if event.Err != nil {